 Everyone loves good old American pumpkin pie for Thanksgiving and Christmas.
 Most cooks will buy a mix from their local grocery store rather than take the time to try and make their own from scratch and actual pumpkins.
 But have you ever thought of how that might turn out?

 In this post, we’ll examine the pro’s and con’s of making homemade versus store-bought pies (especially when it comes to pumpkin pie) as well as how to add a touch of “homemade” to any pie you make, whether it’s all homemade or not.

 Made From Scratch Pumpkin Pie Filling

-Rada’s own Kristi Kay made a pumpkin pie using a store-bought can and baked with her mother, who made a pumpkin pie using an acutal pumpkin.
+Rada’s own Kristi Kay made a pumpkin pie using a store-bought can.
+She baked it with her mother, who then made a pumpkin pie using an actual pumpkin.
 They then compared the two.

 - There are no “unknown ingredients or preservatives” added.

 - Homemade pie is economical.
 If you grow your own pumpkin the filling is more or less free.